folafunmi-db/hashnode/ckzr4y8pu0bjh0xs15zyw0zh5.md

 ### Style guide

-A style guide contains general rules about “how to write” code.
+A style guide contains general rules about "how to write" code.
 This usually contains fine-grained instructions on how code should appear.
 These would provide guidelines for how the code should look, clearly stating [anti-patterns](https://en.wikipedia.org/wiki/Anti-pattern).

 To quote [an article](https://medium.com/docon/airbnb-javascript-style-guide-key-takeaways-ffd0370c053) on the topic,

->“All code in any code-base should look like a single person typed it, no matter how many people contributed.”
+>"All code in any code-base should look like a single person typed it, no matter how many people contributed."

 Typical factors considered when choosing a style guide include:
 Indentation: tabs or spaces, indent width